RWAMing/react_calculator/README.md

 #### #15 Arrange code about History component

-Using React hooks(state, effect, context, memo), code of History component was organized.
+Used with React hooks(state, effect, context, memo), code of History component was organized.

 #### #13 Fix conflict between ESLint and Prettier